Monday, May 30, 2011

 Compass originator David Shepherd had started a Compass in St. Louis in 1957 at the Crystal Palace, which went bust soon after.
 They tried again in 1959, and again it did not last long.
 And again in 1962.
 And that is where George comes in.

-Another fact is, I never finished my paper on improvisation.
-I interviewed George, who was very informative and interesting and spoke of many things I did not at that time understand.
+I never did finish my paper on improvisation.
+I did interview George in early 1989, and he was very informative and interesting and spoke of many things I did not at that time understand.
 If a microcassette recording of the interview exists somewhere in my home, I have no idea where it is.
 But I recently found the notes, and they are spare but kind of interesting.

 ((These are not exact quotes, but reconstructions based on 23 year old notes.))